hegelai/prompttools/examples/notebooks/README.md

   and query functions, and compare the final results.
 - [LanceDB Experiment](vectordb_experiments/LanceDBExperiment.ipynb) allows you to try different embedding functions, and query methods.
 - [Qdrant Experiment](vectordb_experiments/QdrantExperiment.ipynb) explores different ways to query Qdrant, including with vectors.
+- [Pinecone Experiment](vectordb_experiments/PineconeExperiment.ipynb) looks into different ways to add data into and query from Pinecone.

 ### Frameworks